More details about the Saver Day Pass

 Saver Day Pass, Swiss Travel Pass or Swiss Half Fare Card?

 The Swiss Travel Pass offers unlimited traveling in Switzerland for multiple days.
-It is the most popular Swiss transport pass.
+It includes free entrance to castles and museums.
+It is the most popular Swiss tourist pass.
 Please see the Swiss Travel Pass page for details.

 The Swiss Half Fare Card offers discounts on point-to-point tickets and Saver Day Passes.
 Please see the Swiss Half Fare Card page for details.